itmitica/fragfrag/README.md

 Copy file fragments that will differ in content to a `_fragfrag` location in `path/to/project/files/scr` directory.
 For example, to `path/to/project/files/src/_fragfrag`.
 Add/remove content to each fragment.
 This is, again, up to you.
 You control the rules of fragmentation, so you control the rules of substitution as well.

 ### Add new fragments
-If you need, add new numbered fragments in between the existing fragments, if needed.
+Add new numbered fragments in between the existing fragments, if needed.

 ### Reassemble
 Run `AutoHotkeyU32.exe path/to/fragfrag/files.ahk path/to/project` to generate a `dist` directory and new `index.html` files, from the template fragments, and from the fragments you chose to modify in the `_fragfrag` directory from each subdirectory in `files/src`.